 Curriculum: Sequential academic curriculum includes an emphasis on the communication arts (spelling, reading, writing, grammar, public speaking), science, technology, engineering and math (STEM), history, geography, world language, economics and study skills (LeApps™).
 Sixth- through eighth-grade students participate in a unique Character Development Program with an emphasis on citizenship and leadership.
 Achievement grouping provides the appropriate pacing for varying skill levels.
 Through varied instruction and an increasingly learner-centered approach, including project-based learning, blended learning and collaborative work, students learn to think critically, approach problems creatively and work with others.

-Co-curricular: Instrumental and vocal music lessons, art, physical education, health, technology instruction and athletics (all included in tuition).
+Co-curricular: Instrumental and vocal music lessons, art, physical education, health, technology & media literacy and athletics (all included in tuition).

 Clubs and Activities: Student Government Association, INDY Student Ambassadors, Science Olympiad, Odyssey of the Mind, Academic Quiz Bowl, Math League, MATHCOUNTS, Drama Club, chorus, band, orchestra, Art Club, FIRST LEGO League, Indy LIVE! and others.
 Click here for more information.